DailyProphet-ai/tic-tac-toe-app/README.md

 # tic-tac-toe

-This is a simple tutorial to react basic components with ReactJS: https://reactjs.org/tutorial/tutorial.html
+This is a simple tutorial to learn the basics of ReactJS: https://reactjs.org/tutorial/tutorial.html

 ![Sample image](/images/tic-tac-toe-screenshot.png)